 Our second program, CLDN6xCD3 bsAb, is an anti-CD3 x anti-Claudin 6 (CLDN6xCD3) antigen bispecific monoclonal antibody (bsAbs) that is intended to redirect T-cell-mediated lysis toward malignant cells expressing CLDN6.
-CLDN6 is a tight junction membrane protein target expressed in multiple hormone-dependent cancers, including ovarian and endometrial tumors, and absent from healthy adult tissues.
-The structural complexity of CLDN6 and its similarity to proteins expressed on healthy tissue, particularly Claudin 4 and Claudin 9 (CLDN9), have limited its exploitation for targeted oncology therapies.
-Several global pharmaceutical companies are developing anti-CLDN6 antibodies, but due to significant antibody selectivity challenges, to our knowledge, there are no selective inhibitors of CLDN6 in clinical development.
-We expect to enter IND-enabling studies for CLDN6xCD3 bsAb in 2022.
+CLDN6 is a tight junction membrane protein target expressed in ovarian and endometrial tumors and absent from healthy adult tissues.
+The structural complexity of CLDN6 and its similarity to proteins expressed on healthy tissue, particularly Claudin 9 (CLDN9), have limited its exploitation for targeted oncology therapies.
+Several pharmaceutical companies are developing anti-CLDN6 antibodies and/or bispecific antibodies.
+We expect to select a candidate to support IND-enabling studies for CLDN6xCD3 bsAb in the second half of 2022.